Muukid/muTrueType/README.md

 The contents of a pointer and result pair for information not included in the load flags are undefined.

 Note that if the directory fails to load, the entire loading function fails, and what went wrong is returned in the loading function; this is why there is no respective result for the member `directory`.

+Note that if an array in a table or directory is of length 0, the value for the pointer within the respective struct is 0.

 ## Directory information